BLOG: What is a digital asset, and what factors impact how you store them?

 The right DAM system will allow you to customise its interface based on your organisation’s brand image, colours, and logo.
 It’ll also help you maintain and optimise your campaign imagery, offering watermark features and image and video resizing functionality.
 This will ensure your employees get the asset size they need for the channel they need, all without the worry of overstretched logos and cut-off artwork.

-A DAM will direct specific user uploads or download requests through an automatic workflow to your platform admins.
+A DAM will direct specific user uploads or download requests through an automatic Digital Asset Management workflow to your platform admins.
 At that point, your admins can either approve or deny the request.
 This is particularly important if you need to check licenses or ensure data subject consent before using the materials.

 So, now you know what a DAM system is and what it does.
 But how can this kind of platform benefit you and your organisation day to day?